-Hohenstein is the world leader in customized assessment of the comfort characteristics of materials, clothing, PPE, bedding, sleeping bags, car seats, seating furniture and much more.
-Our experience and expertise is used by material developers, manufacturers and brands for the optimization of comfort.
+Hohenstein is the world leader in assessing the comfort characteristics of materials, clothing, PPE, bedding, sleeping bags, car seats, furniture and more, used by material developers, manufacturers and brands for comfort optimization.

 We investigate thermophysiological comfort: